Blog Article / 12 February 2021

 Most famous Jews who survived the Holocaust

-The facts on how many Jews died in World War 2 are horrifying, but there are some amazing survival stories that give us the feeling of hope.
+The Holocaust brought death to 90 percent of the Jewish community in Poland.
+These numbers are horrifying, but there are some amazing survival stories that give us the feeling of hope.
 These people survived the horrors of the Holocaust and went on to become acknowledged masters in their fields.
 They created, inspired, and bore testimony of the unimaginable cruelty of World War 2.
 Learn more about those who survived the biggest hell of the 20th century.

 Roman Polanski - movie director